The running of SSL/TLS

 Domains (base address of a website) can be preloaded in a database available in your browser.
 That way the browser knows even before sending the first request of its history to a webpage that it must be secure otherwise it does not load it.

 This base is available here: HSTS Preload

-The session key exchange between the client software and the server is done with the Diffie-Helman protocol that creates a symmetrical session key without exchanging secret elements (please refer to this article for another informations source on that subject).
+The session key exchange between the client software and the server is done with the Diffie-Helman protocol that creates a symmetrical session key without exchanging secret elements.

 Limawi uses HSTS.
 The HSTS validity period is 6 months.